Read time: 1 minute 25 seconds

 - Eliza finds it difficult to navigate long paragraphs using a mobile device.

 Steps to take

-- Read the Australian Government Content Guide on content structure section.
+- Read the Australian Government Style Manual content structure section.

 - Use short sentences, whenever possible.
 Varying sentence length can add interest, but whenever possible, avoid unnecessarily long sentences.
 Long sentences can present obstacles to people who have difficulty reading.
 They can also be harder to skim on mobile devices.